dopeboy/curriculum-2.0/units/4-javascript/lessons/3-pseudocode/README.md

 create a variable called x
 create a variable called y

-ask user for human years, store it in a variable x
+ask user for the age of their dog in human years, store it in a variable x

-if x is less than or equal to 2 then store x*10.5 in y else store x*4 in y
+if x is less than or equal to 2 then store x*10.5 in y else if it's not less than or equal to 2 then store x*4 in y

 print out y